UWDIRECT/UWDIRECT.github.io/grading.md

 contributions of team members.
 The latter will be assessed by commit logs and by a peer assesment survey students will take at the end of the quarter.
 Separate, defined graded components will be given for SEDS and DSMfCER.

 Projects are due by midnight March 12 (TBD), 2018.

+Poster Presentation will take place on Mar 14, 2018 at the Data Science Studio (4:30-6:30 pm)